CapyTainh/CapyTainh.io/README.md

 - 🔭 I’m currently organizing and managing PCI DSS penetration-tests, and leading the vulnerability management side.
 - 👯 I love sharing my experience and knowledge with others.
 Exchanging ideas and experiences between individuals would bring only positive outcomes.
 - ☕ For me a perfect cup of coffee will brighten up the dark days.
-- ⚡ Fun fact: Mr. Robot TV series made me do this.
+- ⚡ A fun fact is that Mr. Robot TV series made me do this.